Dosed

 "Dosed" is a song by the Red Hot Chili Peppers from their 2002 album, By the Way.
-It was released as a promotional single in the United States and Canada only.
+It was released as a single in the United States and Canada only.
 It peaked at number 13 on the U.S. Modern Rock Tracks chart in 2003.
 No music video was made for the single.

 Background

 The song features four guitars, played by John Frusciante and Flea, all playing completely different riffs.
-The chorus is sung by John Frusciante and Anthony Kiedis alternating each line.
+The chorus is sung by John Frusciante and Anthony Kiedis harmonising.
 A ballad that clocks in at 5:11, it is the third-longest track on the album.
 It runs through stages, each time repeating the original verse until the song's completion.
 In between the verses, guitar solos can be heard from the four guitars that play.